thanatat64/thanatat64/README.md

 ![start](https://github.com/thanatat64/thanatat64/assets/88770587/a5b86364-d146-4768-a94c-e378838d18f1)

 A passionate in Software Engineer.
-I'm currently studying at KMITL
+I'm currently studying at King Mongkut's Institute of Technology Ladkrabang.

 *   🌍  I'm based in Bangkok, Thailand
 *   ✉️  You can contact me at [thanatat64.dev@gmail.com](mailto:thanatat64.dev@gmail.com)